 He is a contributor to Cornerstone on the Planning Court.

-In the last 18 months he has:
+In recent times he has:

 • Acted for a number of Essex authorities in a series of high-profile inquiries into proposed residential schemes, including issues of housing land supply, transport impact, landscape, heritage, sustainability and ecology, as well as advising on strategy generally;